Betelgeuse vs Rigel (How Are They Different?)

 Betelgeuse, or Alpha Orionis, is the second brightest star in the Orion constellation and among the most luminous objects in the night sky.
 This luminosity and its deep red hue make it one of the easiest stars to spot and identify.

-The star is a red supergiant, meaning it has exhausted the hydrogen fuel supply within the core and resorted to conducting nuclear fusion in the outer shells, which expand and create the largest known stars in the Universe.
+The star is a red supergiant (M1-M2 Ia-ab), meaning it has exhausted the hydrogen fuel supply within its core and resorted to conducting nuclear fusion in outer shells, which expand and create one of the largest known stars in the Universe.

-The surface temperature of Betelgeuse averages 3,300 degrees Celsius (compared to 5,500 for our Sun).
-It is also far younger than our central star, with an estimated age of just eight million years.
+The surface temperature of Betelgeuse averages 3,500 K (approximately 3,227°C).
+It is also far younger than our Sun, with an estimated age of just 8-8.5 million years.

-Its variable nature means that the observed light can vary in intensity occasionally.
-For example, Betelgeuse’s “great dimming” during 2009/2010 saw its apparent magnitude increase from 0.6 to 1.6 before returning to its original brightness.
-This fluctuation was caused by a giant gas ejection which condensed to dust as it cooled.
+Its variable nature means the observed light can vary in intensity.
+The “Great Dimming” of 2019-2020 saw its apparent magnitude drop from approximately 0.5 to 1.6 before returning to normal brightness.
+This fluctuation was caused by a massive surface ejection of gas that condensed into dust as it cooled, as confirmed by Hubble observations.

 What Is Rigel?